Table of Contents

 Making connections take the alarm color of connected interfaces

-To do so, add a shape data field of type Options to the Connection shape, and set it to one of the following values:
+To make connection lines take the alarm color of the interfaces they are connected to, add a shape data field of type Options to the Connection shape, and set it to one of the following values:

 Value Description